gitter-badger/home-3/Mistakes.md

 [[_TOC_]]

-Note to edits: please keep the top-level titles (mnemonics to mistakes) short and simple for easy remembering and recall.
+Note to editors: please keep the top-level titles (mnemonics to mistakes) short and simple for easy remembering and recall.

 ## Thou shalt feel good